Midwifery Program, University of British Columbia

 International Midwifery Pre-registration Program, Ryerson University

 The International Midwifery Pre-registration Program (IMPP) offered at Ryerson University is intended for experienced internationally educated midwives (IEMs) who would like to become a midwife practicing in Canada.
 IMPP provides IEMs with the knowledge and skills assessment and enhancement and orients them to midwifery practice in Ontario.
-IMPP Program graduates may apply for registration as a midwife in BC directly with CMBC and will be assessed for eligibility for General registration or Conditional registration.
+IMPP Program graduates may apply for registration as a midwife in BC directly with BCCNM and will be assessed for eligibility for Practising midwife registration or Provisional midwife registration.
 They must pass the CMRE, the BC Exam and meeting all other registration requirements.
-IMPP currently has an interim program recognition status with CMBC.
+IMPP currently has an interim program recognition status with BCCNM.

 Midwifery Program, Mount Royal University

 The Midwifery Program at Mount Royal University (Mount Royal’s B.Mid. program) is a four-year, direct entry, full-time undergraduate program leading to a Bachelor of Midwifery degree.
-Graduates may apply for General registration with CMBC after passing the CMRE, the BC Exam and meeting all registration requirements.
-Mount Royal’s B.Mid. program currently has an interim program recognition status with CMBC.
+Graduates may apply for Practising midwife registration with CMBC after passing the CMRE, the BC Exam and meeting all registration requirements.
+Mount Royal’s B.Mid. program currently has an interim program recognition status with BCCNM.

 Other Canadian Provinces and Territories

-CMBC do not currently recognize any midwifery education programs in other Canadian provinces or territories except the programs in BC, Ontario and Alberta as stated above.
-Graduates from a Canadian midwifery education program which are not recognized by CMBC must first seek midwifery registration in a Canadian province or territory that recognize the program and apply for registration in BC under inter-provincial registration reciprocity.
+BCCNM do not currently recognize any midwifery education programs in other Canadian provinces or territories except the programs in BC, Ontario and Alberta as stated above.
+Graduates from a Canadian midwifery education program which are not recognized by BCCNM must first seek midwifery registration in a Canadian province or territory that recognize the program and apply for registration in BC under inter-provincial registration reciprocity.

-CMBC has a process in place in reviewing and approving a baccalaureate midwifery education program or a midwifery bridging program.
-Every program is required to apply through the process if the program intends to be approved by the CMBC as a recognized program.
+BCCNM has a process in place in reviewing and approving a baccalaureate midwifery education program or a midwifery bridging program.
+Every program is required to apply through the process if the program intends to be approved by the BCCNM as a recognized program.